cacttus/BR2/project/devlog.md

 * TODO - Instead of hard code vertex interleaved formats, allow us to supply multiple buffers for the vertex components (n,v,t..)
 * TODO - Move all STL header files DOWN into the respective CPP files that need them.
 This will speed-up compilation time a lot.
 * TODO - detach Camera viewport from Window viewport so the camera can render independently (offscreen) of whichever window it's rendering to.
 This would mean creating a CameraViewport class, and passing w/h into the camera.
+* TODO - All strings use the same hash function which may cause collisions.
+Integrate collision handling function in HashMap and in all places where STRHASH is used.

 ## Roadmap
-* CSharp inline *minimal* scripts.
+* I. CSharp inline *minimal* scripts.
-* Remove Spec System, use "data" system.
+* II.
+Remove Spec System, use "data" system.
-* Remove WorldObject inheritence, and use Component model.
+* III.
+Remove WorldObject inheritence, and use Component model.
-* CMake integration.
+* IV.
+CMake integration.
 Test on iOS, Linux, Android.
+* V. Instanced Rendering.
+Merge all the uniform buffers, skin joint buffers.
+Reference by gl_InstanceID. (see PhysicsManager)
+* VI.
+Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)

 ## Currently Working On..
 1. Unlink the Window viewport with the Camera Viewport.